 When you think of distinctive dog breeds, Great Danes instantly come to mind.
 This giant breed is one of the most popular breeds today and for good reason.
-They towe at about 30 inches tall and can weigh up to a whopping 175 pounds.
+They tower at about 30 inches tall and can weigh up to a whopping 175 pounds.

 What makes the Great Dane breed so great isn’t just their sheer size and weight, though that is definitely enough to make you stop and stare.
 While they are a very large size, they are absolutely gentle giants of dogs.
 They are known for their sweet demeanor and friendly personality.
 They tend to get along with all animals and people, and seem to be adorably unaware of how big they really are, thinking they are small lap dogs.